yiisoft/yii2-redis/docs/guide/topics-cache.md

 Using the Cache component
 =========================

-To use the `Cache` component, in addition to configuring the connection as described above, you also have to configure the `cache` component to be `yii\redis\Cache`:
+To use the `Cache` component, in addition to configuring the connection as described in [Installation](installation.md) section, you also have to configure the `cache` component to be `yii\redis\Cache`:

 ```php